Social-Status Ranking of Canterbury Pilgrims Mentioned in the "General Prologue"

 The Nobleman and his retinue (who would have "association status" by their relationship to the noble):

-Knight, Squire, Yeoman (NT)
+Knight, Squire, Yeoman (who tells no tale)

 A Member of the High clergy and her retinue: